Why Visit Loch Katrine?

 (Learn about the Highland Clearances in Perthshire).

-On any immersion holiday with us, we share our favourite ‘off the beaten tracks‘ parts of Scotland.
+On our holidays, we share some of our favourite off-the-beaten-track parts of Scotland.

-We think they are the best way to experience Scotland’s landscape and wildlife.
+They are one of the best ways to experience Scotland’s landscape and wildlife.

 Further Information